USGS-R/mda.lakes/README.md

 WiLMA
 =====

 This code base is part of the modeling effort for Wisconsin Lakes.
-"WiLMA" Wisconsin Lake Modeling Aggregation
+"WiLMA" Wisconsin Lake Modeling Aggregation.
+Luke is on this too.